rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 ##### Execute URL´s from within RsyncUI

 Deep links also enable automation of actions within RsyncUI.
-A single click on the toolbar icon executes an estimate and synchronizes the action simultaneously.
+A single click on the toolbar icon executes  the URL  action.
 RsyncUI generates the necessary URL based on the loaded profile and the required action.
-The two yellow toolbar icons allow execution of URL commands from within RsyncUI, as demonstrated above.
+The two yellow toolbar icons allow execution of URL commands from within RsyncUI, as demonstrated in section above.

 {{< figure src="/images/url/urlcommand.png" alt="" position="center" style="border-radius: 8px;" >}}